jimzhan/esnext-scripts/README.md

 ## Why?

 In my recent mono-repository implementation, I found that really hard and confusing about testing packages built on top of `babel`.
-Babel is awesome, but it doesn't really fly on mono-repository packages as it applies to package level only, meaning that you'll need to duplicate your `babel` and `jest` settings for each individual packages, which isn't really developer-friendly, so I decided to create a developer-friendly solution, here is comes :smiley:
+Babel is awesome, but it doesn't really fly on mono-repository packages as it applies to package level only, meaning that you'll need to duplicate your `babel` and `jest` settings for each individual packages, which isn't really developer-friendly, so I decided to create one, here it comes :smiley:

+## How?

-## Available commands
+### Available commands

 - `esnext lint [optional-folder]` - start linting with `airbnb` rules set.
 - `esnext test` - start executing your `Jest` test specs.
 Supported options: